Beelphegor/API-Guidelines/README.md

 # Requests
 ## Versioning:

 The API might change between releases.
-In the event that there are changes to the requests or responses, the old AND new API’s will be available (while Rewardle agrees to support those old versions).
+In the event that there are changes to the requests or responses, the old AND new API’s will be available.
 The version number will in the first route segment, after the TLD:

 Example: `GET /v1/products`